Norm Macdonald Tells Howard Stern That He Never Defended Louis C.K. Or Roseanne, Supports #MeToo Movement

 Macdonald also revealed that he was supposed to appear on The Tonight Show with Jimmy Fallon on Tuesday night, but that ended up being cancelled.
 A few minutes before he was set to go on the air, Fallon told Macdonald that his appearance was no longer happening.

-This all took place after the interview with The Hollywood Reporter where Macdonald said he was “happy the #MeToo movement has slowed down a bit.”
+This all took place after the interview with the Hollywood Reporter where Macdonald said he was “happy the #MeToo movement has slowed down a bit.”

-Norm Macdonald did apologize by sending out a tweet to apologize to everyone and let the world know he wasn’t defending Roseanne or Louis C.K.
+Norm Macdonald did express regret by sending out a tweet to apologize to everyone and let the world know he wasn’t defending Roseanne or Louis C.K.
 His appearance with Howard Stern, though, was a way of further explaining just what he meant and that he was speaking more of Roseanne and not of any victims.

 After his comments which appeared to defend Roseanne, Macdonald spoke about Louis C.K., who was also fired from his show for his actions.